Step by step...

 - 250 ml Double cream

-In a food mixer whisk up the egg yolks with 140g of the caster sugar until pale and thick.
+- In a food mixer whisk up the egg yolks with the caster sugar until pale and thick.
 Add the cornflour and mix in.
 Then put the mixer on a medium speed and pour the milk in slowly as it mixes

-To make the cupcakes, cream together butter and 240g of the caster sugar.
+- To make the cupcakes, cream together butter and caster sugar.
 Then whisk in the eggs and vanilla extract

-Add the flour and if using gluten free flour add the 3 tbsp whole milk, and mix in
+- Add the flour (if using gluten free flour add the milk), and mix in

-Divide the mixture into cases and bake on 175C/350F/Gas Mark 4 for 20 minutes until golden.
+- Divide the mixture into cases and bake for 20 minutes until golden.
 Leave them to cool completely